 Skip to main content

-sonic-3 supports custom pronunciation dictionaries, which allow specifying how to pronounce a specific word or words more easily and sustainably.At its core, a dictionary is a simple search and replace, which directs the model to use another string in lieu of the text for the transcript.
-The pronunciation can either be an IPA pronunciation, or a “sounds-like” guidance:
+Pronunciation dictionaries let you specify how to pronounce specific words and phrases.
+Try out the pronunciation tool on our demo page.
+A dictionary is a simple search and replace, which directs the model to use another string in lieu of the text from the transcript.
+The pronunciation can be either an IPA pronunciation or a “sounds-like” guidance:

 [